An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Reeb Graphs on Triangulated Surfaces

-\begin{remark} There are other ways to define a Morse function of a manifold with a boundary.
-See for instance \cite{cole2004loops}.
-Our choice here will be utilized the parallelization of the Reeb graph algorithm and the application section \ref{application}. \end{remark}

-\subsection{Reeb graphs of general simplicial complexes}
+\subsection{Reeb Graphs of General Simplicial Complexes}

 Reeb graph can be defined naturally on arbitrary simplicial complexes.
-Let $K$ be a simplicial complex and $f:K \longrightarrow \mathbb{R}$ be a simplicial map defined on the vertices of $K$.
-The map $f$ can be extended linearly to all simplices of $K$ to PL function which we will denote also denote by $f$.
+Let $K$ be a simplicial complex and $f:V(K) \longrightarrow \mathbb{R}$ be a map defined on the vertices of $K$.
+The map $f$ can be extended linearly to all simplices of $K$ to PL function, which we will denote also denote by $f$.
 Using this function, the Reeb graph of $(K,f)$ can be defined as before.

-\section{Reeb graph sequential algorithm on triangulated surfaces}
+\section{Reeb Graph Sequential Algorithm on Triangulated Surfaces}

-In this section we assume that we are given a PL function $f:M\longrightarrow \mathbb{R}$ defined on a traingulated surface $M$ possibly with a non-empty boundary $\partial M$.
+In this section, we assume that we are given a PL function $f:M\longrightarrow \mathbb{R}$ defined on a triangulated surface $M$ possibly with a non-empty boundary $\partial M$.
 This includes the case when $f$ is a Morse function.
-Then we discuss the degenerate case, when $f$ has non-simple saddles.
+Then we discuss the degenerate case when $f$ has non-simple saddles.

-Our algorithm relies on Morse theory to find a finite set of paths traced concurrently inside parts of the manifold where the topology of the manifold with respect to a given scalar function does not change.
-The sequential algorithm that we present here is essentially similar to Reeb graph algorithm given in \cite{doraiswamy2008efficient}, where tracing paths inside cylinders were used to construct the Reeb graph.
-We provide the sequential version of the algorithm because it has some keys differences from the algorithm given~\cite{doraiswamy2008efficient} that will be utilized later in our parallel algorithm.
+The algorithm above relies on Morse theory to find a finite set of paths traced concurrently inside parts of the manifold where the topology of the manifold with respect to a given scalar function does not change.
+The sequential algorithm that we present here is similar to the Reeb graph algorithm given in~\cite{doraiswamy2008efficient}, where tracing paths inside cylinders were used to construct the Reeb graph.
+We provide the sequential version of the algorithm because it has some key differences from the algorithm given~\cite{doraiswamy2008efficient} that will be utilized later in our parallel algorithm.

-The main idea of the algorithm is the construction of a sub-simplicial complex $X$ of $M$ such that the Reeb graph $R(X,f|_X)$ of $X$ with respect to $f|_X$, the restriction of $f$ on $X$, is identical to the Reeb graph $R(M,f)$.
+The main idea of the algorithm is the construction of a sub-simplicial complex $X$ of $M$, such that the Reeb graph $R(X,f|_X)$ of $X$ with respect to $f|_X$, the restriction of $f$ on $X$, is identical to the Reeb graph $R(M,f)$.
 The constructed simplicial complex $X$ does not only provide us with a Reeb graph of $(M,f)$ but also implies immediately an algorithm to compute the map $F:R(M,f)\longrightarrow M$ that allows us to extract the manifold data given the corresponding Reeb graph points.
 The main two ingredients of the algorithm are the \textit{critical sets} and the \textit{ascending paths}.
 We introduce these two concepts next.

-\subsection{Critical sets and ascending paths}
+\subsection{Critical Sets and Ascending Paths}

+We start by giving the definition of critical sets.
+Then, we provide the definition of ascending paths.